searchisko/searchisko/documentation/development.md

 with 'JBoss Enterprise Application Platform 6.0 Cartridge ' and add 'MySQL Database 5.5' cartridge into it.

+Note: If you're going to import DB Dump from instance where table names are lower case only then configure it via Openshift env. property

+	rhc env set OPENSHIFT_MYSQL_LOWER_CASE_TABLE_NAMES=1 -a {instance name}

 Then push content of this git repo (`git push openshift master` or `git push openshift {local_branch_name}:master` if working on branch) into the OpenShift application's git repo.
 Then Searchisko is built and deployed automatically.